Cursor vs Softr

 | Has Daily / Usage Limits |

 Cursor is priced at free / $20/mo and up, with a free entry point.
-Softr is priced at free tier, paid plans, with a free entry point.
-Pay attention to daily limits — some tools throttle usage even on paid plans during heavy coding sessions.
+Softr is priced at free forever plan, paid starting from $49/month, with a free entry point.
+Pay attention to daily limits, some tools throttle usage even on paid plans during heavy coding sessions.
 Check whether you can buy additional credits if you hit the ceiling mid-project.

 Experience & Reviews